 The volatility index presented in Chart 38 and Chart 39 is an indicator of general market turbulence.
 The red lines provide a threshold by which to judge whether a day is an outlier or not.
 The long-term chart shows that, historically, periods of higher turbulence tend to cluster in time.
 The clustering of turbulent periods means that if a particular day is an outlier, the following day is much more likely to be an outlier.
 Several days in a row of outliers are a strong indicator that market turbulence could persist for many weeks or months.
-Recent turbulence was driven by economic concerns over a potential slowdown in economic growth, the level of unemployment and the rate of consumer spending.
+Recent turbulence was driven by economic concerns over a potential slowdown in economic growth and the Feds ability to balance the levels of unemployment and interest rates.